Aalto-QuML/ClimODE/README.md

 - **Data Loading**: You might want to change the data loading scheme depending on your data (e.g. seasonal, daily, etc., and with many different input channels), which can be found in ```utils.py``` in the data-loading function.
 - **Fitting initial velocity**: Depending on the data, you need to estimate the initial velocity to train and test the model (For more details, see the manuscript) via the ```fit_velocity``` function.
 - **Model Function**: Depending on the input observable quantities, you might need to modify the number of input channels to model function in ```model_function.py```.
 - **Training and evaluation**: Depending on your dataset, you might want to fine-tune and change the various hyper-parameters in training and evaluation files.
 Make sure to make them consistent in both of them.
+Also, we report CRPS scores for global hourly forecast only, if you want to compute them for every task please include the ```evaluation_crps_mm``` function.